mmisty/cypress-redirect-browser-log/README-pack.md

 });
 ```

-- `isLogCommandDetails`:  set to true to see all commands with details from test when `isLogFromTest` is true
+- `isLogCommandDetails`:  set to true to see all commands with details from test

 To disable logs from tests you can
 setup plugins as follows: